Carlos-CardozoS/projeto_locadoradefilmes/README.md

+# 🎬MOVIE RENTAL SYSTEM - SENACFLIX (JDBC)
+---
+#### This project aims to develop a simplified and practical movie rental system using Java.
+ ---
+ ## ⚙️Tools
+ - Complete system with functions to register movies, genres, list, allocate, and much more...
+ - User registration
+ - Password management with hashing for greater user security
+ - Data export and import
+ ---
+ ## 🧑‍💻Technologies
+ - Java
+ - MySQL
+ ---
+ ## 📊 Database Structure
+ - movies: Stores title, year, age rating, and status.
+ - genres: Stores genres.
+ - loans: Stores rentals and allocations.
+ - Users Table: Management of administrative credentials.
+ ---
+## 🚀 How to Use
+- 1- Import the database using the provided SQL script.
+- 2- Add the mysql-connector-j library to your project in NetBeans.
+- 3- Configure the access credentials in the connection file.
+- 4- Run the Locadora.java class to start the system.
+ ---

+## Português

 # 🎬SISTEMA DE LOCAÇÃO DE FILMES - SENACFLIX (JDBC)
 ---
 #### Este projeto visa o desenvolvimento de um sistema simplificado e prático de locadora de filmes utilizando java.